-Do the legal frameworks, policies, governance structures and processes pose risks that may jeopardize sustenance of the Output 1?
-While assessing this parameter, also consider if the required systems/ mechanisms for the Output 1 sustainability and ownershipare in place.
+Do the legal frameworks, policies, governance structures and processes pose risks that may jeopardize sustenance of project benefits?
+While assessing this parameter, also consider if the required systems/ mechanisms for accountability, transparency, and technical knowledge transfer are in place.

-5.5.4 Environmental risks to sustainability of the Output 1:
+5.5.4 Environmental risks to sustainability:

-Are there any environmental risks that may jeopardize sustenance of the Output 1?
+Are there any environmental risks that may jeopardize sustenance of project outcomes?